Open Studio #38 Mar 24, 2018

 Alicia Mullikin is a Chicana choreographer and was recently nominated for the James Ray Distinguished Artist Award.
 She was the 2016/17 guest artist for the Au Collective, a group which spotlights people of color, queer persons, and female artists, and a current eXit SPACE artist-in-residence for the 2017/18 season.
 Alicia is dedicated to representing her truth through dance, allowing cultural expression and deeply emotional content to inform her works.
 She believes that art and social change are deeply connected; through her teaching she aids in the development of active thinkers.
 Alicia is on staff of Seattle Academy of the Arts and Sciences, eXit SPACE School of Dance, and Bainbridge Ballet.

-Alicia is bringing the queen spirit to the stage with her new work REINA, an exploration of the innate beauty and power that comes from women of color.
-Drawing from personal experiences and familial histories, REINA will put the struggle of brown women on full display.
-Performing in this work is a multicultural cast with diverse histories and backgrounds.
+Alicia is bringing the queen spirit to Open Studio with ENRIQUETA, a work created for her grandmother and is set to an original composition by multi-instrumentalist Daniel Mullikin.
+It is a solo adaptation of her current work-in-progress REINA which is set to premiere at NW New Works June 16th and 17th.
+REINA is an exploration of the innate beauty and power that comes from women of color.
+Drawing from personal experiences and familial histories, REINA will put the struggle of brown women on full display and will feature a multicultural cast with diverse histories and backgrounds.
 REINA will pair Alicia's signature bottom-heavy dance phrases and daring partner work to create yet another fiercely athletic and emotionally charged piece that brings attention to the voices of femmes of color.

 Photo by Joseph Lambert